xNul/drop/README.md

 ### Credit:
 Drop uses the [drop-fft](https://github.com/nabakin/drop-fft) library which is a modified version of the [kissfft](https://github.com/bazaar-projects/kissfft) library.
 All credit for the amazing fft implementation should go to its creator Mark Borgerding.

-### Researched/unfinished features:
-  - when behind windows disable visualizer calcs NOTE: can't do this atm (0.11.0) bc love uses SDL which has issues implementing this.
-Currently implemented, but likely error-prone need to test further on other computers
-  - fix background detection on windows: can't because Love uses SDL to handle these things and it's bugged